RESEARCH STARTER

 The Industrial Revolution brought widespread change to the field of agronomy.
 Steam-powered farming equipment replaced draft animals such as horses and mules.
 Plant scientists developed and standardized new breeds of field crops, which increased yields.
 By the mid-twentieth century, nearly all corn grown in the United States was from hybrid stock.

 The use of inputs such as fertilizers and pesticides also increased but, in some cases, caused significant environmental harm.
 Since the 1990s, agronomists have focused more closely on improving crops without damaging local ecosystems.
-In the twenty-first century, technology has placed a critical role in agronomy.
+In the twenty-first century, technology has played a critical role in agronomy.

 How It Works